-A Research Center within Computer Science and Engineering at UC San Diego
+A Research Center within the Computer Science and Engineering Department at UC San Diego

 Revocations Are Dead, Long Live Revocations

 Dave Levin is an assistant professor of computer science at the University of Maryland, where he is also the chair of the CS Undergraduate Honors program